JaroslawZaczyk/Hexagon/ReadMe.md

-#Basic hexagonal architecture
+# Basic hexagonal architecture
-This is a simple project to show hexagonal architecture, it's ports, adapters and business logic separation.
+This is a simple project to show **hexagonal architecture**, it's ports, adapters and business logic separation.